Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 </table>

 In this example an arbitrary attribute name=cell2 is added.
 This may be done for other elements as well.
-Single or double quotes may be used, and ether of them must be used if the attribute value contains spaces.
-Of cause alternatively a class might be assigned instead of the direct CSS parameters.
+Single or double quotes may be used, and either of them must be used if the attribute value contains spaces.
+Of course, alternatively a class might be assigned instead of the direct CSS parameters.

 The table will look like this: